Noorish100/ProductManagement/README.md

 <h1>Spring Boot and MySQL Filter and Sort API</h1>

 <h2>Objective</h2>
-<p>Create a Spring Boot application that interacts with a MySQL database to provide an API that filters and sorts product records based on specified parameters.</p>
+<p>A Spring Boot application that interacts with a MySQL database to provide an API that filters and sorts product records based on specified parameters.</p>

 <h2>Setup</h2>
 <ol>